rabuu/sheetstorm/src/task.typ

 /// A task block
 ///
 /// Use this function to create a section for each task.
-/// It creates a heading and handles spacing.
+/// It supports customized task numbers, points and bonus tasks.
-///
 /// ```typst
 /// #task(name: "Pythagorean theorem")[
 ///   _What is the Pythagorean theorem?_